-The Bachelor of Business Administration is delivered, primarily, face-to-face.
-This involves a combination of traditional lectures and workshops and the utilization of online teaching and learning strategies.
-Some students may also choose to study their breadth electives online by distance education.
+The Bachelor of Primary Education Studies is delivered face-to-face.
+This involves a combination of traditional lectures and workshops, significant time in schools and the utilization of online teaching and learning strategies.

 All students admitted to the program are required to have a laptop computer with internet access and a wireless card.
 (See specifications below.)